Goals and Objectives

 We believe that an appreciation of the reciprocal influence of practice and research will help in a student’s professional preparation and stand him or her in good stead in the public or private practice of clinical psychology.

-Since this Program requires four semesters of practicum clinical experience (20 hours a week), and a two-year, half-time predoctoral internship experience over the four-year Program, the facilities in which this professional training is acquired are of prime importance.
-Emphasis is placed on assessment, intervention, and consultative experiences in a variety of community settings.
-These settings include Parkland Memorial Hospital, Children’s Health Medical Center Dallas, Dallas County Juvenile Department, Texas Scottish Rite Hospital, the Harold C. Simmons Comprehensive Cancer Center, University mental health centers, community-based mental health services, and Baylor University Medical Center.
+The Program requires four semesters of practicum clinical experience (20 hours a week), and a two-year, half-time doctoral internship experience over a four-year period in an academic medical center.
+Emphasis is placed on assessment, intervention, and consultative experiences in a variety of medical, psychiatric, and community settings.
+Examples of these settings include Parkland Hospital, Children’s Health/Children’s Medical Center Dallas, UT Southwestern Neuropsychology Center, Dallas County Juvenile Department, local University mental health centers, and community-based mental health services.

-Notable examples of comprehensive clinical research programs at UT Southwestern in which psychology graduate students have participated include an affective disorders research program with projects such as comparisons of medication and cognitive therapy in the management of depressed patients and response to treatment in children and adolescents with affective illness; a health psychology research program which includes projects in neurocognitive effects of chemotherapy in cancer populations, and assessment instruments to measure outcomes in chronic pain patients; and the Alzheimer’s Disease Center, which is involved in clinical research projects such as differential diagnosis of Alzheimer’s disease, early detection of dementia, and neuroanatomical and biochemical correlates of Alzheimer’s.
+Notable examples of comprehensive clinical research programs at UT Southwestern in which psychology graduate students have participated include an affective disorders research program with projects such as comparisons of medication and cognitive therapy in the management of depressed patients and response to treatment in children and adolescents with affective illness; a health psychology research program investigating psychological factors in individuals with chronic pain and survivors of cancer; and the Alzheimer’s Disease Center, which is involved in clinical research projects such as differential diagnosis of Alzheimer’s disease, early detection of dementia, and neuroanatomical and biochemical correlates of Alzheimer’s.

-In addition, the UT Southwestern Neuropsychology Laboratory has a research component with multiple ongoing projects, including the differentiation of normal and abnormal aging; cognitive and memory function in neuropsychiatric disorders; neuroimaging correlates of neuropsychological function (including fMRI); and cognitive profiles in epilepsy, multiple sclerosis, cortical and subcortical dementias, and recovery from neurosurgery.
+In addition, the UT Southwestern Neuropsychology Laboratory has a research com&ponent with multiple ongoing projects, including the differentiation of normal and abnormal aging; cognitive and memory function in neuropsychiatric disorders; neuroimaging correlates of neuropsychological function (including fMRI); and cognitive profiles in epilepsy, multiple sclerosis, cortical and subcortical dementias, and recovery from neurosurgery.
+Children’s Health Pediatric Neuropsychology Service also has numerous research projects focused on cognitive and psychosocial outcomes of complex medical conditions, impact of medical and therapeutic interventions, and tele-neuropsychology.